 “What is my case worth?” and “What kind of compensation can I expect?” are the two most common questions we hear from accident victims.

-The Death of a Loved One – The most difficult consideration is determining the value represented by the loss of a family member, including the loss of companionship and future income contributions to the family’s financial security.
+The Death of a Loved One – The most difficult consideration is determining the value represented by the loss of a family member, including the funeral and burial costs, loss of companionship, and future income contributions to the family’s financial security.

-Expenses Incurred - The amount of medical bills, prescription expenses, lost wages, and other costs associated with dealing with an injury (such as the need for paying for outside help) should all be taken into account.
+Expenses Incurred - The amount of medical bills, prescription expenses, lost wages, diminished earning capacity, and other costs associated with dealing with an injury (such as the need for paying for outside help) should all be taken into account.

 Consistency of Medical Care – It’s important that you faithfully keep all appointments with your medical provider.
 Gaps in treatment can significantly decrease the value of any case.

-The Nature, Extent, and Seriousness of Injuries – Injuries can vary significantly, from common soft tissue injuries (whiplash, back sprains, etc.) to broken bones to incredibly serious injuries that require surgery.
+The Nature, Extent, and Seriousness of Injuries – Injuries can vary significantly, from common soft tissue injuries (whiplash, back sprains, etc.) and broken bones to serious injuries (paralysis, amputation, traumatic brain damage) that require surgery.

 Insurance Policy Limits – Unfortunately, the value of your case can be limited by the policy limits of the insurance of the at-fault party.
-That’s why we consider all legal possibilities to draw from all insurance sources—including other parties who may have played a role in your injuries, as well as your own insurance (if you have uninsured or under-insured coverage).
+That’s why we consider all legal possibilities to draw from all insurance sources—including other parties who may have played a role in your injuries, as well as your own insurance (if you are uninsured or are under-insured).

 The Duration of Your Recovery – Recovery times vary significantly.
-Some injuries take weeks to recovery from, while more serious injuries require months or even years.
+Some injuries take weeks to recovery from; more serious injuries require months or even years.
 In some unfortunate situations, the injured person never recovers entirely.